Dianakariuki/PYTHON-AND-DJANGO-RECAP/README.md

 ###
 When you have installed Django and created you first Django web application, and the browser requests the URL, this is basically what happens:

-Django receives the URL, checks the urls.py file, and calls the view that matches the URL.
+“*”Django receives the URL, checks the urls.py file, and calls the view that matches the URL.
-The view, located in views.py, checks for relevant models.
+“*”The view, located in views.py, checks for relevant models.
-The models are imported from the models.py file.
+“*”The models are imported from the models.py file.
-The view then sends the data to a specified template in the template folder.
+“*”The view then sends the data to a specified template in the template folder.
-The template contains HTML and Django tags, and with the data it returns finished HTML content back to the browser.
+“*”The template contains HTML and Django tags, and with the data it returns finished HTML content back to the browser.